Whisky

 Where they actually come from

 Neither Aldi nor Lidl publishes the source distilleries for their own-label whiskies (contractual restriction with the contract distilleries).
-The whisky industry's worst-kept secrets:
+The candidates below are industry speculation, not confirmed fact — treat every named distillery here as unconfirmed:

-- Glen Marnoch range — widely understood to be sourced from Tomatin (Highland) and either Glen Moray or Tamnavulin (Speyside).
-Cask-finishing done at the bottling plant.
+- Glen Marnoch range — speculation points to Tomatin (Highland) and either Glen Moray or Tamnavulin (Speyside), but none is confirmed.
+Cask-finishing is done at the bottling plant.

-- Highland Black 8 — blended Scotch using grain whisky from Cameronbridge or Strathclyde grain distilleries and malt whisky from across Speyside.
+- Highland Black 8 — a blended Scotch; the grain whisky is widely speculated to come from Cameronbridge or Strathclyde grain distilleries and the malt from across Speyside, but the sources are unconfirmed.

-- Ben Bracken Speyside — Speyside contract distillery, likely Glen Moray or a similar mid-size operation.
+- Ben Bracken Speyside — a Speyside contract distillery, with Glen Moray or a similar mid-size operation named as speculation only.

-- Ben Bracken Islay — sourced from an Islay distillery (most likely candidates from public clues: Bunnahabhain or Caol Ila, but neither is confirmed).
+- Ben Bracken Islay — an Islay distillery, with Bunnahabhain or Caol Ila named as the likeliest candidates from public clues, but neither is confirmed.

-- Queen Margot 8 — sourced from multiple distilleries, blended for Lidl by a third-party bottler.
+- Queen Margot 8 — understood to be sourced from multiple distilleries and blended for Lidl by a third-party bottler; the specific distilleries are not disclosed.

-This is the open secret of the supermarket whisky aisle: most "own-label" whisky comes from the same handful of working distilleries that supply the named brands.
-You're paying for the spirit, not the marketing.
+The broader pattern is the open secret of the supermarket whisky aisle: most "own-label" whisky comes from the same handful of working distilleries that supply the named brands.
+The specific names above remain unconfirmed industry speculation — you're paying for the spirit, not the marketing.

 If you only ever buy one supermarket whisky: Aldi Glen Marnoch Sherry Cask at £17.99.
-Best single bottle either discounter sells.
+Our research-based pick for the best single bottle either discounter sells.

 If you want something that doesn't taste like the £40 single malt next to it: Lidl Ben Bracken Islay at £19.99.
 Peated, distinctive, the bottle in this category that surprises people.